Skip to content

 Traveling west:

 • Melatonin is less useful for westward travel (delaying is natural).
 If used, take it in the early morning hours at the destination — but most people don't need it.
+Talk to a doctor before using melatonin, especially if you take other medications.

 Meals and exercise as secondary levers